North Western Gossner Evangelical Lutheran Church

 North Western Gossner Evangelical Lutheran Church (NWGEL Church) is the fourth largest Lutheran church in India.
-The NWGEL Church has a presence in Nepal.
+The NWGEL Church also has a presence in Nepal.
 Most NWGEL church members are from indigenous and tribal communities.
 NWGEL Church became an autonomous church on 10 July 1919.
-On 28 April 1989 United Evangelical Lutheran Church in India gave provisional membership to NWGEL Church.
-NWGEL Church is a member of the National Council of Churches in India and local bodies such as Bengal Christian Council, Jharkhand Christian Council, Bihar Christian Council and Chattishgarh Christian Council.
+On 28 April 1989, the United Evangelical Lutheran Church in India gave provisional membership to NWGEL Church.
+NWGEL Church is a member of the National Council of Churches in India and local bodies such as Bengal Christian Council, Jharkhand Christian Council, Bihar Christian Council, and Chattishgarh Christian Council.